 The concept of having a carer live with a loved one in their own home as an alternative to residential care is not new.
 In fact, many of the Live In Care Hub members have been providing such a service for decades.
 The concept though is still not considered main stream and it is surprising how many people are unaware of this option, thinking that a move to a care home and leaving their own home is inevitable.

 There is another option.
 The option is ‘Live In Care‘ – where, with the help of a specialist provider, like the Hub members, you can arrange for a professional, qualified and vetted carer to come and temporarily reside in your loved ones property, providing the care and support they need to live life the way they choose.
 The carer is then seamlessly rotated with another providing continuity of care.
-Rotational patterns are individual to differing provider working practises and dependent on client choice.
+Rotational patterns are individual to differing provider working practices and dependent on client choice.

 This article looks at ways ‘live in care’ differs from choosing a care home.

 The main and most obvious difference is that live in care enables a relative to remain living in their own home; there is no upheaval, no move to new and unfamiliar surroundings.
 They can keep much loved pets whereas many care homes are unable to accommodate them.
 Links to your their community are maintained and life, for all intents and purposes can continue as normal.